AustinMathuw/AlexaPlusUnityDocs/read_the_docs/LC-Part-2.rst

 6. Find and check the **AmazonDynamoDBFullAccess** policy.
 7. Click **Attach Policy**.

 ..
-Note:: This will only work if you set up the `ASK CLI <https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html>`_ correctly!
+Note:: This will only work if you set up the `ASK CLI v1 <https://www.npmjs.com/package/ask-cli/v/1.7.23>`_ correctly!
+Will not work with v2 of the ASK CLI.

 Wrapping Up
 ===========